Auditable Unit-Aware Thresholds in Symbolic Regression via Logistic-Gated Operators: Discussion

 \subsection{Dimensional consistency and anchor curation}

 Auditing in natural units presupposes dimensional consistency.
-We standardize all continuous features in $z$-space for stable search and then invert thresholds with train-only statistics; anchors are curated with explicit units and documented sources.
-We avoid constant anchors for variables whose reference levels depend on age or context (e.g., counts or age-indexed normals) and record exclusions in the guideline catalogue.
-Looking ahead, typed semantics could be extended with physical-dimension types, further constraining operator compositions to unit-consistent forms and tightening the audit loop.
+We standardize all continuous features in $z$‑space for stable search and then invert thresholds with train‑only statistics; anchors are curated with explicit units and documented sources.
+We avoid constant anchors for variables whose reference levels depend on age or context (e.g., counts or age‑indexed normals) and record exclusions in the guideline catalogue.
+Looking ahead, typed semantics could be extended with physical‑dimension types, further constraining operator compositions to unit‑consistent forms and tightening the audit loop.